 So what Cancers are directly linked to Alcohol?
 The following list was developed by the National Cancer Institute, which you can read more about by following the link.

 It is important to note that research is ongoing when it comes to factors contributing to the development of Cancers.
 As a result, this list may expand in the future as we learn more about it.

-As mentioned above, the risk associated with alcohol and Cancer is a growing field of research.
+As mentioned above, the alcohol and Cancer risk is a growing field of research.
 At this time, there are several ways that alcohol is believed to increase the risk of Cancers.